rust-stuco/lectures/week7/closures_iterators.md

 ```
 [2, 3, 4]
 ```

 * We use `collect()` to tell Rust we're done modifying our iterator and want to convert our changes to a `Vec`
+* `collect` is a super common method on iterators
+  * If you don't use `collect`, no computation is performed
+  * `collect` is the method that executes all of the desired operations!

 ---